dmolanor/dmolanor/README.md

 # Hi there, I'm Diego:
-AI-ML Engineer / Backend Engineer
-I'm currently working on Kuoco, an AI-powered ordering assistant that automates restaurant delivery requests through chat and voice, integrating seamlessly with POS systems to maximize efficiency and capture every sale."<br>I'm looking to collaborate on open-source projects<br>I'm currently learning ML and RL
+👨🏻‍💻 AI-ML Engineer / Backend Engineer<br>🚚 I'm currently working on Kuoco, an AI-powered ordering assistant that automates restaurant delivery requests through chat and voice, integrating seamlessly with POS systems to maximize efficiency and capture every sale.<br>🔓 I'm looking to collaborate on open-source projects<br>🤖 I'm currently learning ML and RL

 ## 🌐 Socials: